 Guest Post by Nicholas Michael Ravnikar

-Neurodivergent and currently without income, Nicholas Michael Ravnikar writes poems, plays, and fiction.
-Previously employed as a college prof, copy editor, bathtub repair technician, substance abuse prevention agency success coach, and marketing specialist, he lives in Racine, Wisconsin with his partner and their children.
-Connect with him on social media or get his free chapbooks at bio.fm/nicholasmichaelravnikar.
+Nicholas Michael Ravnikar is a neurodivergent writer of poems, plays and fiction who is presently disabled.
+Previously employed as a college prof, copy editor, bathtub repair technician, substance abuse prevention agency success coach and marketing specialist, he lives in Racine, WI with his partner and their children.
+Connect with him on social media and get free chapbooks at bio.fm/nicholasmichaelravnikar.